James C. Kruggel, PhD

 About James C. Kruggel, PhD

-Dr. James C. Kruggel is adjunct professor of theology at The Catholic University of America Metropolitan School of Professional studies.
+Dr. James C. Kruggel is a theological consultant for evaluating catechetical texts for the United States Conference of Catholic Bishops Subcommittee on the Catechism.
+He is also adjunct professor of theology at The Catholic University of America Metropolitan School of Professional studies.
 For eight years, he was the acquisitions editor for philosophy and theology at The Catholic University of America Press.
 He has also taught graduate-level theology courses for the Franciscan University of Steubenville.

-Dr. Kruggel is a systematic theologian specializing in the theology of Divine Revelation, and the relationship of faith and reason.
+Dr. Kruggel is a systematic theologian specializing in the theology of Divine Revelation and the relationship of faith and reason.
 How can theology best combine a scholastic approach, that is starting from looking at the world, and a personalistic approach, starting from the person as knower and actor?
-He is also interested in Christology, the Trinity, and the intellectual relationship of Christianity and Islam.
+He is also interested in Christology, the Trinity, and the relationship of reason and natural law to political theory and how justice is understood in a natural or secular democracy.

 MA (Theology) Franciscan University of Steubenville, Steubenville, Ohio

-PhD (Historical and Systemic Theology) The Catholic University of America, Washington, DC
+PhD (Historical and Systematic Theology) The Catholic University of America, Washington, DC

 Area of Teaching Specialty: Theology